blueSparrow2000/DiceBlackJack/README.md

 2025.04.29 Initial dice black jack environment
 2025.05.03 Error on MC estimate corrected
 2025.05.14 Prompt interaction available
-2025.05.17 Graphic is now available
+2025.05.17 Graphic is now available / Added ice dice

+TBU:
-TBU: RL agent
+- RL agent
+- Breaker mode: Game Twist.
+You can break 'one' dice among two dices in a roll, once per game (except for last round) => then what's the winning strategy?
+This twist is acceptable since the player always goes first, having a possibility of getting 'burst' which is an instant lost
+This contributes to the house edge the most

 ## License
 Available for non-commercial use